 Makes the Daughter-in-Law Cry

-Danielle Mitchell is an American poet, essayist, and community organizer.
-She is the author of Makes the Daughter-in-Law Cry (Tebot Bach 2017), selected by Gail Wronsky for the Clockwise Chapbook Prize.
-Her work has appeared in Hayden’s Ferry Review, Eleven Eleven, Harpur Palate, Animal, and is forthcoming in Vinyl and apt.
+Danielle Mitchell is an American poet, blogger, and community organizer.
+She is founding director of The Poetry Lab in Long Beach, California where she teaches free community workshops.
+Danielle is the author of Makes the Daughter-in-Law Cry (Tebot Bach 2017), selected by Gail Wronsky for the Clockwise Chapbook Prize.
+Her poetry has appeared in literary journals such as apt, Hayden’s Ferry Review, Eleven Eleven, Nailed Magazine, and her essays have appeared on DIY MFA and Women Who Submit.

-Danielle is a member of the Community of Writers at Squaw Valley and the founding director of The Poetry Lab in Long Beach, California.

-Other awards include 2015 Editor’s Prize from Mary and the 2014 Editor’s Choice Award from The Mas Tequila Review.
+Danielle is a two time Pushcart Prize nominee as well as winner of the Mary Editor’s Prize and the Editor’s Choice Award from The Mas Tequila Review.

 Follow her on Instagram @poetryofdanielle